nearform/micro-services-tutorial-iot/step4/README.md

 ## Challenge
 ![image](../docs/step4.png)

-Now that we have our serializer service setup lets add in the dummy sensor and our MQTT broker.
+Now that we have our serializer service running, lets add in the dummy sensor and our MQTT broker.
 The code for the sensor is in step4/services/sensor and for the broker in step4/services/broker.